Skip to main content

 Employee Benefits in Cyprus

 The Constitution of Cyprus guarantees fundamental rights related to employment, including the right to work, strike, and equal treatment.
-Additionally, international treaties ratified by Cyprus and EU regulations are applicable, given its EU membership since 2004.
+Additionally, international treaties ratified by Cyprus and EU regulations are applicable, given its EU membership.

 Paid Leave

-Employees are entitled to 20 days of annual paid vacation, which may extend to 24 days if they work on Saturdays.
-The specifics often depend on the employment contract, and the employer may offer different conditions.
+Employees are entitled to a minimum of 20 working days of annual paid leave if they work a five-day week, or 24 working days if they work a six-day week.
+The specifics may depend on the employment contract or any applicable collective agreement, and employers may offer more favorable conditions.

 Maternity and Paternity